pelagos-consulting/jgroupspawner/README.md

 # jgroupspawner
-Enable LDAP/AD groups (and any local groups) to be added to jupyterhub-singleuser spawner process
+Enable LDAP/AD groups (and any local groups) to be added to jupyterhub-singleuser spawner process.